 Magnesium present in Roselle provides quick relief from constipation, and a high dose of water-soluble magnesium supplements is known to bring sound relief for even the most severe constipated state.
-The laxative property of this vitamin help to relaxes the intestinal muscles, thus helping to establish a smoother rhythm while passing bowels.
+The laxative property of this vitamin helps to relaxes the intestinal muscles, thus helping to establish a smoother rhythm while passing bowels.
 It also has another property of attracting water, which in turn softens the stool and helps it to pass easily.
 Roselle consists of 29 mg of magnesium which is actually 6.90% of the daily recommended value.

 Roselle consists of Phosphorous that has the ability to remove minor health problems like muscle weakness, numbness, fatigue and other similar ailments.
 Normal levels of phosphorous in the body are a great way to remain fit and active.
 A normal amount can be around 1200 mg for adults, according to experts and from suggestions of various health practitioners.
 Sexual weakness can also be cured with healthy supplementation of phosphorous into the body, so issues like loss of libido, frigidity, impotence, and sperm motility can be boosted by having an adequate supply of phosphorus in your system.

 - Fleshy flower calyces are rich in citric acid, pectin, anthocyanin pigments and vitamins and are used fresh in salad and for making roselle wine, syrup, gelatin, refreshing beverages, puddings, chutneys, pickles, cakes, herbal teas, jellies, marmalades, ices, ice cream, sherbets, butter, pies, sauces, tarts and other desserts.

 - Roselle has been recommended as a source of pectin for the fruit-preserving industry in Pakistan.

 - Calyces are used for food colouring in America, Asia and Europe.